zkkython/sglang-jax-gpu/README.md

 ## Performance and Benchmarking

-Performance is a core focus of SGL-JAX.
-The engine is continuously benchmarked to ensure high throughput and low latency.
 For detailed performance evaluation and to run the benchmarks yourself, please see the scripts located in the `benchmark/` and `python/sgl_jax/` directories (e.g., `bench_serving.py`).

 ## Testing